-Last Modified Time Wins A file's modification time will be used to designate an instance as a resolution candidate.
-The later the modification time, the greater the likelihood for a file's selection.
-Options: Truncate milliseconds: When comparing the time stamps of a file on two or more hosts, truncate the millisecond value from each time stamp.
-None (Manual Resolution) When selected, any file conflicts that are encountered during the initial synchronization process will result in quarantines that are added to the File Conflict List.
+Last Modi- A file's modification time will be used to designate an instance as a resfied Time olution candidate.
+The later the modification time, the greater the likeli- Wins hood for a file's selection.
+WIIIS Truncate milliseconds: When comparing the time stamps of a file on two or more hosts, truncate the millisecond value from each time stamp.
+None (Manual Resolution) When selected, any file conflicts that are encountered during the initial synchronization process will result in quarantines that are added to the File Conflict List .
 These file conflicts must be resolved manually by selecting the host with the correct version of the file from the conflict list.